Does Derrick Rose have an obligation to his teammates to come back early if they could win a title?

 Our sports round-up features an Eric Garner protest by D-Rose and Reggie Bush, Andre Johnson continuing his yearly tradition of Christmas giving to children, and The Legend of Odell Beckham, Jr grows.

 Chicago Bulls star, Derrick Rose, is back, but for how long?
-His comments and actions hint at bigger issues. — Chicago Bulls’ point guard Derrick Rose was on the court Monday night for the first time in five games.
-He played 25 minutes against the Utah Jazz, scoring 18 points and dishing out five assists to…
+His comments and actions hint at bigger issues.—Chicago Bulls’ point guard Derrick Rose was on the court Monday night for the first time in five games.
+He played 25 minutes against the Utah Jazz, scoring 18 points and dishing out five assists to help his…

 The year in sports was an eventful one.
 From the bombings at the Boston Marathon to wrestling’s removal from and then reinstatement to the Olympics to the growing issue of concussions in the NFL, here is some of The Good Men Project’s best sports coverage from 2013.